hyungsangpark/sylo-test-app/README.md

 - Adding a user to the Address Book.
 - Removing a user in the Address Book.
 - Modifying name or ethereum address of a user in the Address Book.
-- Dark Mode based on User's system preferences.
+- Dark Mode based on **User's system preferences**. (i.e. you need to change system-wide dark mode settings on your system to view the address book in dark mode.)